 - Access to Club TCM events, panels and poolside screenings at Hollywood Roosevelt Hotel

-- Opening Night welcome reception on early evening Thursday at the Hollywood Roosevelt Hotel
+- Opening Night welcome reception in the early evening on Thursday at Club TCM in the Hollywood Roosevelt Hotel

 - Closing Night party on Sunday at the Hollywood Roosevelt Hotel